 Users will be on your website for a reason.
 They will most likely have an immediate problem they need to solve.
 User experience will continue to be important with a focus on user intent and interests.
 Sites will need to be able to adapt to identify

-- What the user is trying to achieve and where they are in the journey?
+- What is the user is trying to achieve and where they are in the journey?

-- What the specific intent is, if any, at a point in time?
+- What is the specific intent, if any, at a point in time?

-- What the user’s interests are for delivery of more relevant content?
+- What are the user’s interests for more relevant content?

 What does this mean for Drupal?

 Drupal is an open-source CMS with a strong presence in the enterprise areas with strong adoption in the government, not-for-profit and publishing sectors.
 Drupal is known for its flexible “site builder” tools for building complex sites with many integrations.
-Recently it has focussed on the “marketer” persona with the Starshot initiative and the release of Drupal CMS which offers a number of “no code” improvements for marketers (with some editor and site builder know-how).
+Recently it has focussed on the “marketer” persona with the Starshot initiative and the release of Drupal CMS which offers a number of “no code” improvements to empower ambitious site builders build the next generation of the web,

 Conclusion